nimzi/FunctionalProgramming/README.md

 ## How syntax and semantics promote functional thought process

-So, I just said that OO and FP are more complimentary than they are in conflict and I stand by what I said.
+So, I just said that OO and FP are more complementary than they are in conflict and I stand by that assertion.
 However, contrasting **syntax** that is **typically** associated with OO is a good point to start our journey.
-Of course there is no avoiding of picking a target language for this "exercise" in contrast and I will start with an ML derivative such as (OCaml, F#) and will contrast is with something from the variety of the likes of  C# or Java or, say, Python and Javascript.
+Of course there is no avoiding of picking a target language for this "exercise" in contrast and I will start with an ML derivative such as (OCaml, F#) and will contrast it with something from the variety of the likes of  C# or Java or, say, Python and Javascript.

+> A brief introduction to MLs can be found [here](https://thomasbandt.com/fsharp-introduction) and a longer one [here](https://fsharpforfunandprofit.com/).

 ```F#
 type Vector2 = {x:float; y:float}